montagejs/collections/README.md

 ## Change Listeners

-*The change listener interface exists in Version 1, but has been replaced with Change Observers in Version 2.*
+*The change listener interface exists in version 1, but has been replaced with Change Observers in version 2.*

 All collections support change listeners.
 There are three types of changes.
 Property changes, map changes, and range changes.